Current Results, Achievement Levels, & Scoring Metrics

 - Proficiency-level standards

-- Motivation level of the students (FSA and EOC assessments are high stakes test while NAEP is not)
+- Motivation level of the students (FSA and EOC assessments are high-stakes tests while NAEP is not.)

 - Population assessed (FSA assess all students and EOC assessments are for those students enrolled in a particular subject.
 NAEP assesses only a sample of the student population.)

 The NAEP contact for the state of Florida is Michele Sonnenfeld.
 She can be contacted at Michele.Sonnenfeld@fldoe.org or 850-245-0513.